BUNYAN FAMILY GENEALOGY

 James Bunyan (c.1778-1851) who follows:

-Elizabeth Bunyan (c.1779-1854?) was born in Campton, Bedfordshire, and christened there in the parish church on Dec.
-12, 1779.
-She married James Flint (c.1784-1865?) on Feb.
-11, 1814 in Campton.
-They moved at some point to Meppershall, which is near Campton, as some of their children were baptized there, and they are in Meppershall during the 1841 census.
+Elizabeth Bunyan (c.1779-1854?) was probably born in Campton, Bedfordshire, as she was christened there on Dec.
+12, 1779 in the parish church.
+She married a widower named James Flint (c.1784-1862) on Feb.
+11, 1814 in Campton, and they moved at some point to Meppershall, near Campton, where some of their children were baptized.
+We then find them during the 1841 U.K. census in nearby Meppershall.
 Elizabeth is probably to be identified with the Elizabeth Flint who died in 1854 the Biggleswade Registration District, which includes Campton and Meppershall.
 Likewise, her husband is probably the James Flint who died in 1865 in the same registration district.
-Elizabeth and James had a son George Bunyan Flint (1819-1913), whose descendants live today in the United States.

-Sarah Bunyan (b. c.1784) was born in Campton, Bedfordshire, and christened there in the parish church on Jan.
-4, 1784.
-She is a twin.
+Sarah Bunyan (b. c.1784) was probably born in Campton, Bedfordshire, as she christened there with her twin sister Mary on Jan.
+4, 1784 in the parish church.

-Thomas Bunyan (c.1788-1845) was born in Campton, Bedfordshire, and christened there in the parish church on Nov.
-30, 1788.
+Thomas Bunyan (c.1788-1845) was probably born in Campton, Bedfordshire, as he was christened there on Nov.
+30, 1788 in the parish church.
 He died in 1845 in Upper Gravenhurst, and was buried Jan.
-14 in St. Giles Churchyard.
+14 at the age of 56 years in St. Giles Churchyard.

 George Bunyan (c.1791-1819) was probably born in Campton, Bedfordshire, but his baptism is not listed in the Campton parish register.
 He died in Campton on July 25, 1819 at the age of 28 and is buried in the Church of All Saints graveyard next to his parents.

-Charlotte Bunyan (b. c.1792) was born in Campton, Bedfordshire, and christened there in the parish church on Dec.
-23, 1792.
-She was living in Meppershall from 1841 to 1861 under her maiden name in the household of her sister Elizabeth Flint, and she died a spinster in 1876 at the age of 83 in the Biggleswade registration district.
+Charlotte Bunyan (c.1792-1876) was probably born in Campton, Bedfordshire, as she was christened there on Dec.
+23, 1792 in the parish church.
+She apparently took over the care for her niece Sarah Bunyan (1825-1833) at some point, perhaps due to the death of Sarah's parents, and she and Sarah were living in Meppershall from 1841 to 1861 in the household of Charlotte's sister Elizabeth Flint.
+Charlotte died a spinster in 1876 at the age of 83 in the Biggleswade registration district.

 The 1841 U.K. Census also shows that at the time Ann Bunyan, the 13-year old grandaughter of James and Jane, as well as Jane's sister Lucy Munns, were members of the Bunyan household.
 Although James at first glance appears to be wider traveled than others in his family, the towns he is associated with - Campton, Sandy, Shefford and Upper Gravenhurst - in fact all sit within just a 4½-mile radius centered on the town of Shefford.
 Jane died first in 1847 in Upper Gravenhurst (Biggleswade registration district) and was buried Feb.
 23. James died next in 1851 in Campton (Biggleswade registration district) and was buried March 5.
 The tombstones for both stand in St. Marys Churchyard in Lower Gravenhurst, where their grandaughter Ann is buried.
 James and Jane had at least two children, who follow.